+Field Description

-Field Description SSH Server Status Indicates if SSH is enabled on the device.
-The possible field values are: Enable - Enables SSH on the device.
-Disable - Disables SSH on the device.
+SSH Server Status Indicates if SSH is enabled on the device.
+The possible field values are:

+Enable - Enables SSH on the device.

+Field Description Disable - Disables SSH on the device.
 This is the default value.
 Port (1-65535) Displays the port number used to authenticate the SSH session.
 The possible field range is 1-65535.
 The field default is 22.

 - 2. Enable or disable the SSH server status in the SSH Server Status field. - 3.
-Define the SSH global setting port number in the Port (1-65535) field. - 4.
-Click Apply The SSH configuration is defined, and the device is updated.
+Define the SSH global setting port number in the Port (1-65535) field.